Lede

 Sources

-- Disney UK – Zootropolis 2 official site (UK title and date): https://www.disney.co.uk/movies/zootropolis-2
+- Official Disney UK title and release date: https://www.disney.co.uk/movies/zootropolis-2